Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: The model

 In another work~\cite{montanari2021tractability}, Montanari and coworkers studied the performance of several algorithms by characterizing their algorithmic threshold and compared it with rigorous upper and lower bounds to the critical capacity $\alpha_c$.
 In particular they showed that there exists a gap between the interpolation threshold of Linear Programming (LP) algorithm and the lower bound to $\alpha_c$.
-However, other algorithms, such as Gradient Descent (GD) and Stochastic GD (SGD) on the cross-entropy loss function, behave much better since they have a much higher algorithmic threshold with respect to the one of LP.
-They were not able to conclude if in this problem there exists a computational barrier that cannot be overcome by any algorithm (as common in binary CSP) or if one can design better optimization algorithms able to reach $\alpha_c$.
+They also showed numerically that other algorithms, such as Gradient Descent (GD) and Stochastic GD (SGD) on the cross-entropy loss function, behave much better since they have a much higher algorithmic threshold with respect to the one of LP.
+This raised the question of the existence of a fundamental computational barrier (such as is common in binary CSPs), whereby no algorithm may able to reach the SAT/UNSAT $\alpha_c$ transition.

+In a previous work~\cite{elAlaoui2022algorithmic}, the authors presented an algorithm based on the Incremental Approximate Message Passing (IAMP), developed in~\cite{montanari2021optimization, elAlaoui2021optimization} for the Sherrington-Kirkpatrick (SK) and the mixed $p-$spin models, which is provably guaranteed to succeed arbitrarily close to the satisfiability threshold $\alpha_c$, provided that the so-called Overlap Gap Property (OGP) is absent.
+The OGP~\cite{gamarnik2021overlap} is intuitively the property that \emph{any} two near-optimal solution should either be close or far from each other, namely their overlap distribution should display a gap.
+A formal proof of OGP in the negative perceptron problem is still lacking.